-To see what’s happening, add these 23 recruitment leaders to your Twitter feed.
+To see what’s happening, add these 41 top recruitment professionals to your Twitter feed.

 Lou Adler is the CEO and founder of The Adler Group.
 He’s also the author of Hire With Your Head and The Essential Guide for Hiring & Getting Hired.
 His Twitter feed is full of advice and wisdom from his years of experience in performance-based hiring.